 However, knowing how valuable and established the programme is for managers, Marie Curie rose to the Covid challenge and decided to drive forward.
 There were several challenges that needed to be met to ensure that participants could still engage with the programme, whilst the charity experienced rapid change.
 Working the health sector means managers were facing even more demand on their time, whilst shifting to new ways of working under immense pressure.
 Nursing staff had their hands full, and office staff needed to find ways to manage teams now separated from them.
 In addition, many managers were also facing the same problems as the rest of the UK: caring responsibilities, concern for the wellbeing of others, shielding, furlough and all the rest.
 Simply providing the same programme online, taking two full days out of busy schedules was not an option.
 There needed to be an innovative solution to ensure that programme delivered the same impact and experience for participants as previous cohorts had enjoyed.

-Working closely with Marie Curie we translated the face to face modules into eight 2-hour online bitesize sessions over 3 months.
-The shorter sessions are taking place through our virtual classroom, allowing people to access the sessions wherever they are and to fit them around their rapidly shifting schedules.
-Whether they are working home or on site.
+Working closely with Marie Curie we translated the face to face modules into eight 2-hour online bitesize sessions delivered over 3 months.
+The shorter sessions took place through our virtual classroom, allowing people to access them wherever they were – home or on site – and to fit them around their constantly shifting schedules.

-Each session focused on a specific tool or approach, and has been updated with practical application to the situations managers are now facing with the pandemic.
-Participants continue to build relationships and engage with each other in break out room discussions.
-Here they can share experiences and hear what the pandemic has meant for people across the organisation.
+Each session focused on a specific tool or approach, and was updated with practical application to the situations managers faced through the pandemic.
+Participants continued to build relationships and engage with each other in break out room discussions.
+They were able to share their experiences and hear what the pandemic meant for people across the organisation.
 In between each session the cohort complete self-directed learning activities to build on content introduced and to encourage reflective practice.
-This ensures participants are applying the tools straight away.
+This ensured participants were applying the tools straight away.

 Feedback from participants shows that they are seeing the benefits of these approaches and report the following impact: